Lounarok/Traveling-Salesman-In-CSharp/README.md

 Algorithm is modified from https://github.com/samlbest/traveling-salesman .<br />

-Distance is calculated in double not integer.<br />
+Distance is calculated in double not integer by RouteCalculator.<br />

 Adjacency matrix is used to save the distance to decrease distance calculation time.<br />
 RouteCalculator uses adjacency matrix for total route distance calculation.<br />